-In this article, I am going to outline some of the best world festivals and celebrations in the world.
-Of course, these are not the only worthy international festivals around the world that you can travel to see, as that would be quite an exhaustive list, but this list does represent some of the most well-known world famous festivals and events that I would like to see for myself one day.
+In this article on the most amazing world festivals, I am going to outline the top events to attend.
+Of course, these are not the only worthy international festivals around the world that you can travel to see.
+Listing all of the worthy world festivals would be an exhausting endeavor.
+However, this list does represent some of the most well-known and world-famous festivals.
+Many of the festivals on this list are on my travel bucket list.

 Oktoberfest in Munich